 In industry, computing power is now vital to aid complex mathematical calculations on a daily basis.
 Therefore, throughout your Masters degree in Data Science, you will be exposed to a variety of key industry computer packages to facilitate your learning.
 You will also be taught sought-after programming skills.

-Practice is so important in gaining understanding of complex data science techniques, which is why we have a dedicated Data Science computer laboratory and access to student workrooms dedicated to our mathematics students.
+Practice is so important in gaining understanding of complex data science techniques, which is why we have a dedicated Data Science computer laboratories and access to student workrooms dedicated to our Data Science students.
 These facilitate a learning environment where you can work individually or in groups and as they are located next to the staff offices you will have no problem finding help if you get stuck.

 Suitable for graduates with a minimum 2:2 Honours degree or equivalent in a numerate discipline across any STEM or business subject.
-Relevant industry experience can also be taken into account for applicants without a relevant first degree.
+Relevant industry experience can also be taken into account.

 The course welcomes international applicants and requires an English level of IELTS 6.0 with a minimum of 5.5 in each component or equivalent.